The first time you hear someone yell “Happy Folk Fest!” followed by a roar of cheers that rolls across the campground, you’ll feel right at home.

 The first few hundred vehicles in will be guided into Ticket Lanes (see blue arrows on the map), while the remainder will stay in the Vehicle Staging Area.
 As the Ticket Lines shorten, more vehicles will be added to keep things movin’ along.

 The booth where you purchase Provincial Park Passes only take cash.
-We strongly recommend you get your Provincial Park Pass before arriving to the festival so you can get to the campground quicker.
-You can buy yours at the Winnipeg Folk Festival Music Store or most places that sell fishing licenses for $40.
+We strongly recommend you get your Provincial Park Pass before arriving at the festival so you can get to the campground quicker.
+You can buy yours at most places that sell fishing licenses for $40.

 You will end up back on Festival Drive where a traffic volunteer will direct you to the best place to park in the Campground Parking area.
 From there, you can grab your gear and get camping!